Top 5 Maximalist Floors for Bold, Expressive Interiors

 Best For:

-Great rooms, lofts, and open spaces where a bright floor with high visual drama creates the perfect canvas for layered decor.
+Great rooms, lofts, and open spaces where a deep, dramatic floor creates the perfect canvas for layered decor.

 Pairs Well With: